 Lyft has largely followed Uber’s business model, extending it to their Terms of Service.
 While Lyft has their own contract users must agree to before hopping into a ride-sharing vehicle, the language is largely the same.
 Lyft’s terms state that the company has no control over the quality or safety of the transportation, and that users essentially enter a Lyft vehicle at their own risk.

 Lyft also shifts the blame to drivers almost entirely, although they do provide liability insurance if a passenger is in the vehicle at the time of an accident.
 Still, as the family of the man killed in 2014 has learned, Lyft’s insurance company stalls on paying out settlements just like any other.
 Due to the fact that their drivers are also considered independent contractors and not employees, it is easier for Lyft to place fault on their drivers, instead of with their company.

 No company should ever get away with avoiding blame.
 It is essential that anyone injured while in a Lyft, or by a Lyft driver, speaks to a San Francisco Lyft accident lawyer who can hold the company liable and help you obtain the compensation you deserve for you hospital bills, lost wages, pain and suffering, and more.Call Us Today

 If you have been hurt in a Lyft accident, you need a Lyft accident attorney in San Francisco on your side.
-At Willoughby Brod, LLP, we have the necessary experience and resources to hold large ride-sharing companies liable, regardless of what they have included in their contract.
+At the Brod Law Firm, we have the necessary experience and resources to hold large ride-sharing companies liable, regardless of what they have included in their contract.
 You do have options, even if large corporations do not want you to know what those are.
 Call us today at (800) 427-7020 for your free case evaluation.